A2020GK/CherenkovTelescope/README.md

-# CherenkovTelescope
+# Cherenkov Telescope Data Visualiztion
-Cherenkov Telescopes Data Visualization (alpha)
+This project is not completed yet, so there's nothing here.